 (iii) The concentration of ingredient X in mixture (X+Y) equals the concentration of ingredient Z in mixture (Z+Y);

-(iv) Data on skin corrosion for X and Z are available and substantially equivalent, i.e. they are the same skin corrosion packing group and do not affect the skin corrosion potential of Y.
+(iv) Data on skin corrosion for X and Z are available and substantially equivalent, i.e. they are the same skin corrosion packing group, and do not affect the skin corrosion potential of Y.

 If mixture (X+Y) or (Z+Y) is already classified based on test data, then the other mixture may be assigned to the same packing group.